 Whoever said big things come in small packages holds good for this new ebook reader on the market.
 Yes, I am referring to TrekStor Pyrus Mini which, with its 4.3” screen, is the smallest ebook reader we have today.

 It is important to note that E Ink has pretty much maintained a monopoly in terms of monochromatic electronic ink displays.
-Several of the prime brands of ebook readers such as Sony, Kobos, Kindles and Nooks make use of the same kind of epaper screens from E Ink.
+Several of the book report service prime brands of ebook readers such as Sony, Kobos, Kindles and Nooks make use of the same kind of epaper screens from E Ink.

 Well, it isn’t like the other epaper screen technologies haven’t attempted in the past to venture into the field and give competition to E Ink.
 One such was SiPix that came a couple of years ago but didn‘t receive a very warm reception with its screen contrast leaving users asking for more.
 As was expected, E Ink acquired SiPix and the deal cancelled any hopes that SiPix may have had of improvement.

 Technology reinvents itself with every passing day and another epaper screen company has made its foray into the market.
 We are talking about Digital Ink manufactured by Guangzhou OED Technologies in China.

 Let me run you through some interesting snippets on Digital Ink and provide a picture on how this novel epaper screen technology compares to E Ink.
 Right from the first glance, the quality of display on both look strikingly similar.
 While the contrast is impeccable, you can also read the Digital Ink screen perfectly fine in bright sunlight.

 The resolution 800 x 600 ensures that the text appears absolutely crisp and dark just as in the case of larger screen https://grademiners.com/research-paper size ebook readers.
 However, under highly luminous circumstances, the screen in the Digital Ink technology appears a little on the yellower side unlike the latest screen display roll out from E Ink called Pearl.